mm-nasr/mm-nasr/README.md

 * Reinforcement Learning

-* I’m currently learning more about Reinforcement Learning and DQL
+* I’m currently learning more about Reinforcement Learning and DQL and looking forward to applying them to ground and aerial robotics!

+Educational Backgroung:
+* BSc in Aerospace Engineering from __[Zewail City of Science and Technology](https://www.zewailcity.edu.eg/main/index.php?lang=en)__
+* MASc in Computer Engineering from __[The University of Waterloo](https://uwaterloo.ca/)__

 Reach me on:
 1. __[LinkedIn Profile](https://www.linkedin.com/in/mahmoud-nasr-/)__: mahmoud-nasr-